 Beaches southeast of Drasnice

-A coastal strip from Drasnice all the way to Igrane hides lots of coves, and natural pebbly beach.
+A coastal strip from Drasnice all the way to Igrane hides lots of coves, and a natural pebbly beach.
 These beaches are only accessible on foot or by boat.
-They are less crowded, and lined with thick pine forest.
+They are less crowded and lined with thick pine forests.

 Zivogosce Blato (Velika Duba Beach)